avigewirtz/avigewirtz.github.io-/armlab/armlab/ssh-protocol.md

 ## SSH Architecture

 SSH operates on a client-server model.
-An SSH client program, such as `ssh`, connects to a SSH server program, such as `sshd`, which relays commands to the local shell (e.g., bash).
+An SSH client program, such as `ssh`, connects to a SSH server program, such as `sshd`, which relays commands to the local shell (e.g., bash) and sends the output back to the client.

 ## Key Security Features of SSH